Dwight York: Early life

 York's origins and background are contested, with little biographical data available.
 York claims he was born in Sudan, on June 26, 1945.
 A 1993 Federal Bureau of Investigation report agrees with that date but claimed he was born in Baltimore, Maryland, while other sources give his birthplace as New Jersey, or New York.
-His true father is unknown.
+His biological father is unknown.
 York later claimed to be the son of Al Haadi Abdur Rahman al Mahdi, the grandson of Muhammad Ahmad, who led an uprising against the British in Sudan.
-Bilal Philips, a Muslim countercultist, claimed York was born a decade earlier than he claimed, in 1935, and had changed his birth date to evidence his claims of being Ahmad's grandson.
+Bilal Philips, a Muslim countercultist, claimed York was born a decade earlier than he claimed, in 1935, and had changed his birth date to bolster his claims of being Ahmad's grandson.

 He grew up in New York City.
 York was a member of street gangs in his youth; he admitted this in his own writings, and said that he was a "youthful offender".
 About this time he met Dorothy Mae Johnson, whom he married and had five children with.
 At the time of their marriage they were both 18; Johnson would later help him manage his groups in New York.
 According to the FBI report, in 1964 York was charged with several crimes: weapons possession, resisting police, and statutory rape.
 He was sentenced to three years in prison on January 6, 1965.
 While in prison, York encountered black Muslim preachers and became a convert.
 He served less than his full sentence and was ultimately paroled on October 20, 1967.
 He sold "African incense" on the streets and debated streetgoers on black philosophy.

-After his release he attended a Islamic Mission of America, Inc. mosque in State Street, New York, led by Daoud Ahmed Faisal, who became a spiritual mentor to York.
+After his release he attended an Islamic Mission of America, Inc. mosque on State Street, Brooklyn, New York, led by Daoud Ahmed Faisal, who became a spiritual mentor to York.
 Daoud was at odds with the Nation of Islam and made members carry "Sunni identification cards" to prove they were not NOI members.
 York was also affiliated with the Moorish Science Temple of America.